I came across many interesting stopping points on my travels around the web over the last few days, some fun stories, and some thoughtful musings…

 RogerD writes about State Regulation of Online Communities?
 Is this an election year in some states?

 If Apostolos Gerasoulis taught at Rutgers when I was entering college, I would have wanted to be in one of his classes.
-Instead, I’ll settle for watching him on The New Ask.com TV Commercial.
+But, instead, I’ll settle for watching him on The New Ask.com TV Commercial.
 Some great links there to articles about how Teoma works, too.

 Nice article from Todd Malicoat – Custom 404’s – Don’t Make Your Users Feel Stupid – for those times when you’re feeling a little lost.